geerlingguy/packer-centos-7/README.md

 Created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).

-Amazon-ebs vagrant box build created in 2016 by [Peter Mika](peter.c.mika@gmail.com)
+Amazon-EBS Vagrant box build created in 2016 by [Peter Mika](peter.c.mika@gmail.com)